clearaccept/ClearAcceptDemo/README.md

-﻿# Clear Accept Hosted Fields Demo
+﻿# ClearAccept Hosted Fields Demo

 ## The goal of this demo
-This demo project was created as an integration example for the Clear Accept Hosted Fields library.
+This is an example of how the ClearAccept Hosted Fields can be integrated into a web application.

 ## Steps to run the application